Patwan/Angular-Node-Task-Manager-App/readme.md

 # Angular and Nodejs Task Manager App
 A project illustrating creation of a full-stack MEAN application (Mongo Express Angular Nodejs) task manager application.

-SPA using Vuejs on the frontend and Laravel framework on the backend.
-The application has authentication functionality whereby a user can register and login and perform CRUD funcionality on existing users.
-Data from the backend is exposed via a RESTFUL API.
+The application has authentication functionality whereby a user can register and login and perform CRUD funcionality on all tasks.
+We use JWT (Json Web Token) for token generation

 # Technologies used
 * Angular 8 on the frontend <br/>